vianneyJouhet/dbGaP2I2b2TM/README.md

 ## Use the dbGaP tree builder
 If you want to build an more meaning full i2b2 ontology you can use the dbGap tree builder.
 It is integrated within the docker container and the documentation is available at [https://github.com/vianneyJouhet/dbGaP-i2b2Tm-TreeBuilder](https://github.com/vianneyJouhet/dbGaP-i2b2Tm-TreeBuilder)

+## Edit the i2b2 tree manually
+In order to edit the i2b2 tree manually you can use the [i2b2-tranSMART-OntologyEditor](https://github.com/vianneyJouhet/i2b2-tranSMART-OntologyEditor).